LucDupAtGitHub/PDBP/README.md

 Expect frequent changes.
 In the file Changes.md, we describe some of the more important changes.

+The documentation is a bit behind the code.

 ## Introduction

 When writing an introduction it is challenging to find the right balance between providing *too many details* or *too few details*.